Bryan De La Cruz Player Props: Marlins vs. Royals

 - The pitching staff for the Royals has a collective 8.9 K/9, which ranks 13th in the league.

-- The Royals have a 5.04 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.00 team ERA ranks 27th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.